fibrahim95/Fundamental-in-Machine-Learning-and-Hands-On-Workshop/README.md

 ![Screenshot (33)](https://user-images.githubusercontent.com/70914271/154542523-8cbcdcbf-348a-4a91-97e8-62951acfa0f4.png)

+Well done!!
+You made to install Anaconda and Jupyter-Notebook.
 You guys can play around with Jupyter-Notebook before the workshop will carried out to ensure your Notebook is working well.
 Here you guys can go through some python tutorials in this [link](https://www.w3schools.com/python/).
 Good luck!!!